P-p-H-d/mlib/README.md

 and functions to handle the container.
 This definition shall be done once per name and per compilation unit.

-The CMP operator is used to sort the queue so that the highest priority is the minimun.
+The CMP operator is used to sort the queue so that the highest priority is the minimum.
 The EQUAL operator is used to identify an item on update or remove operations.
 It is uncorrelated with the CMP operator from the point of view of this container.
 (i.e. EQUAL() == TRUE is not equivalent to CMP() == 0 for this container)